PrincetonUniversity/abSENSE/workflow/README.md

 This directory contains a [snakemake](https://snakemake.readthedocs.io/en/stable/index.html) workflow for performing analysis with abSENSE starting from a public URL or local faa file.
-Simply modify the `params.yaml` file to setup the analysis and run `snakemake` to produce the analyzed results.
+Simply modify the `params.yaml` file to setup the analysis and run `snakemake --configfile params.yaml` to produce the analyzed results.

 ## Parameters